tacticalarms1/BYPAZZR/README.md

 # PLEASE STAR IF YOU LIKED IT AND IT WORKED!
 AND FOLLOW ME FOR MORE!!! :3

 # ABOUT
-BYPAZZR is a project by me.
+BYPAZZR is a project by me aztro.
 It is a collection of all working securly and other school blocker exploits.
 It is most likely up to date so I recommend taking a look :3 I try my best to keep it up to date and working.
 It has many different bypasses all tested personally by me.
 Please tell me any tips or ways to unblock u have thx! :3

 # GOOGLE DOC
 https://docs.google.com/document/d/1307x-DDgWoPe3K7c8S5_G7UeJcmvbfzgbYotgGziS_Y/edit?usp=sharing